-Investing in the real estate market is an excellent alternative to other forms of investment.
+Investing in the real estate market is an excellent alternative asset to diversify an investment portfolio.

-Finally, if you build a portfolio of geographically diverse assets, you can become a more resilient investor capable of weathering various storms.
-Let’s take a look at the many different investment strategies available to you.
+Finally, if investors build a portfolio of properties in geographically diverse regions, it protects can become a more resilient investor capable of weathering various storms.
+Here's a look at a variety of investment strategies.

 1. Invest in rental properties

 Knowing which amenities to offer tenants and how to correctly price rent relative to the market is also essential.
-Too few amenities and rent that’s too high, and you’ll end up with vacancies.
+Too few amenities and rent that’s too high, and a property may remain vacant.

 2. Buying and holding properties

 Buying and holding is also known as rehabbing.
-To make this strategy work, you want to perform just enough rehab to rent your property and no more.
+To make this strategy work, an investor should look carefully at the return on investment of any improvement and act accordingly.